|

 HEALTH:

-and a certificate might be requested on arrival at the airport.
-Please
+Fever: This is compulsory and a certificate might be requested on

-make sure that you have the shot in time.
+arrival at the airport.
+Please make sure that you have the shot in time.

 Malaria: There are various types of medicine on the market today